jduckles/minecraft-server/README.md

 ### Getting Started
-This basically works, there is still one step in the ansible playbook that is failing unless run interactively...have to investigate further.
 But it gets me 95% of the way to a functional minecraft server.
 1. `mv config.sample config`
 2. tweak variables.yml for your needs, this assumes you already have server backups, so you may need to manually `msm server create ...` your server and get it in an appropriate s3 bucket first.